Stay Connected

 Some of the remedies for heartburn in pregnancy include:

-• Antacids - Antacids work by neutralizing the acid in your stomach on contact.
+• Antacids: These medications work by neutralizing the acid in your stomach on contact.

-• Other medications: Histamine-2 blockers - PEPCID® is a fast-acting acid reducer that can reduce heartburn symptoms within minutes.
-Please talk to your doctor or pharmacist before use to see if Pepcid is right for you.
+• Histamine-2 (H2) blockers: PEPCID® is a fast-acting acid reducer that can reduce heartburn symptoms within minutes.
+If you are pregnant, please talk to your doctor or pharmacist before use to see if PEPCID® is right for you.

 References